ngs-docs/angus/dammit_annotation.md

 ### Run the actual command:

-We've already run the BUSCO command when the dammit pipeline ran.
+We've already installed and ran the BUSCO command with the dammit pipeline.
 Let's take a look at the results.

 Check the output: